pije76/My-hyde-blog/README.md

 This is my static blog site, built using [hyde](https://github.com/lakshmivyas/hyde).
 Note I use the old Hyde because I prefer Django template language but the new version of Hyde is based on Jinja.

-Feel free to fork and create your own blog, but please do not modify my copy:)

 It is still under development.

 Some dependencies: